Health

 Wed

-During this COVID-19 pandemic, the hospital has had to limit surgeries and outpatient procedures, but is now beginning to offer a few elective surgical procedures, such as colonoscopies and mammograms.
+During this COVID-19 pandemic, Veteran Memorial Hospital has had to limit surgeries and outpatient procedures, just like every hospital has had to, to one degree or another.
+However, the hospital is now beginning to offer a few elective surgical procedures, such as colonoscopies and mammograms.

 Individuals who are interested in inquiring about having one of these preventative procedures should call their provider.
 The provider can then share the order for the procedure with Veterans Memorial Hospital.
 Then the appointment and instructions will be shared.